RayTiasha/raytiasha/README.md

-## Hi there, I'm Tiasha! 👋
+## 👩‍💻 About Me

-- 🔭 Using Excel + SQL + Power BI to analyze data, build dashboards, and deliver business insights.
+- 🔭 I am a Data Analytics professional using Excel + SQL + Power BI to analyze data, build dashboards, and deliver business insights.
-- Extensive experience in customer-facing enterprise environments, working with operational systems, troubleshooting production issues, and translating technical data into business relevant reporting.
+- I have extensive experience in customer-facing enterprise environments, working with operational systems, troubleshooting production issues, and translating technical data into business relevant reporting.
 - 👯 Open to collaboration on data projects, dashboard development, and analytical storytelling.

 ### 📫 Let's Connect!